georgemblack/web-cloudflare-worker/README.md

-Cloudflare Worker for serving assets from GCS bucket.
+Cloudflare Worker to serve assets from GCS.